TeifLab/cfDNAtools/README.md

-# cfDNAtools - set of scripts for cfDNA processing
+# cfDNAtools - scripts for cfDNA processing

 **extract_nuc_sizes.pl** - takes as input NucTools-compatible BED file format with an additional column that contains fragment size, and extracts to a new BED file only fragments within a set range of sizes.
 Example command: